lgatto/lgatto.github.io/_drafts/2022-09-01-software-licensing.md

 When writing R packages, we almost never copy other packages' code into ours (see below for an exception).
-We use the depends/imports mechanisms which doesn't imply direct redistributing of code.
+We use the depends/imports mechanisms which doesn't imply direct redistribution of code.
 If my package depends/imports another package, installation of my package will trigger the installation of these dependencies and the code (or parts thereof) of these dependencies will be loaded (copied?) into my workspace when my package is loaded.

 Do we consider the above redistribution of someone else's code?
-If no, then licensing terms do not apply.
+If not, then licensing terms do not necessarily apply, or at least are open to discussion..

 One could argue that licenses need to be applied for code that is essential for the software to run, even if not distributed